dinoboards/ez80-for-rc/docs/index.md

 ### Kit Details

 Coming soon to my Tindie Store, will be the *eZ80 for RC* kit.
-For you to assemble and expand your RC2014<strong>&trade;</strong> or RCBus system
+For you to assemble and expand your RC2014<strong>&trade;</strong> or RCBus system.

 #### What's included in the kit